markopav88/markopav88/README.md

+### Hi, I'm Marko!

 ### 💫 About Me:
-I am a third-year computer science student at Marist College, passionate about exploring the realms of coding, machine learning, and building robust applications.
+👨‍💻 I am a third-year computer science student at Marist College, passionate about exploring the realms of coding, machine learning, and building robust applications.

 Currently working on mastering my skills in data structures and algorithms!